surahman/FTeX/SQL/README.md

 * Anticipated balance of reads and writes.
 * Strong ACID semantics requirements.
 * Eventual consistency is inadequate.
-* Transactions are mandatory to record entries for accounts and in the general ledger.
+* Transactions are mandatory to record entries for accounts and in the journals.
 * Data denormalization is extremely risky and unacceptable.
 * Foreign key integrity must be maintained across tables.
 * Workloads will frequently require table joins.